Jagger Brulato

 Developer Lead

-Oversaw development across DTI applications and the technology around their maintenance and deployment while still staying hands-on with implementation and developer support.
+Oversaw development across Cornell DTI, a 100+ member student product organization, while staying hands-on with implementation and developer support.

 SWE Intern